Top

 From college fraternities and sororities to high school sports teams and social clubs, hazing is a traditional part of being accepted as a member of a group.
 However, this type of practice has often resulted in humiliation, serious injuries, and even death.

-Hazing is defined as any action or situation that intentionally or recklessly endangers the physical and mental health of a student in order to admit or initiation him/her into a student club or organization.
-The elements to hazing include association with a public or private institution, offensive actions that threaten the life and/or safety of a student, and intention of individuals who host the event.
+Hazing is defined as any action or situation that intentionally or recklessly endangers the physical and mental health of a student in order to admit or initiate him/her into a student club or organization.
+The elements of hazing include association with a public or private institution, offensive actions that threaten the life and/or safety of a student, and intention of individuals who host the event.

 The following are common examples of hazing, ranging from mild to extreme: